-The authors identify some factors that may skew the results – for example, patients admitted on first presentation are likely to be more acutely unwell and therefore it may make that group appear to have worse outcomes.
-Also, information about previous treatment/antibiotics could have an impact the outcomes too.
+The authors identify some factors that may skew the results.
+For example, patients admitted on the first presentation are likely to be more acutely unwell, and therefore, it may make that group appear to have worse outcomes.
+Also, information about previous treatment/antibiotics could have an impact on the outcomes, too.

-7. Can the results be applied in our local population?
+7. Can the results be applied to our local population?